HTV peeling? Application tape not picking up the vinyl? Vinyl not sticking?

 Why won’t the transfer tape pick up my design?

 - When applying the transfer tape, make sure the surface of the vinyl is clean.
 Oil from fingerprints can interfere with the application tape.
-Use a scraper/ squeegee to barnish the design.
+Use a squeegee to barnish the design.
+We do not recommend the use of a credit card as they can bend and often barnish too lightly

 - Always remove the backing paper away from the vinyl.
 Flip your design over so the application tape is facing the desk.
 Peel the backing paper away from the vinyl rather than pulling the application tape upwards.